davazp/lector/doc/react-redux-integration.md

 At the very end, you will have to pass the store somehow to your API layer, of course.
 In React, as we mentioned, your components already have access to the store thanks to `react-redux`.
-We can take benefit of this to integrate your API layer into your components:
+We can take benefit of this to integrate your API layer into your components

 ```javascript
 import {fetchProdut} from './api'